Why We Care

-1 in 5 American children go to bed hungry each night.
-Some children do not have anything to eat from lunchtime Friday until breakfast Monday morning when they return to school.
+1 in 4 children in our community go to bed hungry each night.
+Some children won’t have anything to eat from lunchtime in school on Friday until breakfast Monday morning when they return.
 This doesn’t include holidays and summer breaks.
-The Tampa Bay area has one of the highest rates of childhood hunger in the country at 28%.

 Communication and Collaboration